Hashemiyoun: Founding

 According to reports, the group was founded in 2021 by Shia Syrians in Abu Kamal, Eastern Syria, with backing from Iran.
 It was primarily made up of Shia Syrians, including tribal fighters who had converted to Shia'ism.
 It was founded and headquartered in the city of Abu Kamal in Eastern Syria.

 Role in Syria

 Combat support

 The Hashemiyoun Brigade was formed with Iranian support to primarily combat the influence of the Islamic State and the Syrian Democratic Forces in Eastern Syria, using Shia tribal fighters from the local region.
 The brigade was also formed to fight alongside other Iran-backed militias (such as Zainabiyoun, Fatemiyoun, Hussainiyoun, Hezbollah) and to alleviate pressure on Shia foreign fighters and Shia militias who were already fighting in Eastern Syria.

 Trust-building

-The group was also used as a way for Iran to build trust among the tribal communities of Bedouin Arabs in Eastern Syria.
+The group was also used as a way for Iran to build trust among the tribal communities of Bedouins in Eastern Syria.